-The South African currency is the SA Rand (“ZAR”) that can be volatile at times.
-It is reportedly the most traded currency of all Emerging Markets and the exchange rate often reflects carry trade that leverages global interest rate differentials, leading importers to hedge against devaluation with forward cover.
+The South African currency is the SA Rand (“ZAR”) which can be volatile at times.
+It is reportedly the most traded currency of all Emerging markets, and the exchange rate often reflects carry trade that leverages global interest rate differentials, leading importers to hedge against devaluation with forward cover.
 The Rand is the currency of the Common Monetary Area (CMA) comprising South Africa, eSwatini (formerly Swaziland) and Lesotho.
 The ZAR is also a legal tender in Namibia, at a fixed exchange rate to the Namibian Dollar.

 The South African telecommunications sector boasts one of the continent’s most advanced telecommunications markets in terms of technologies deployed and services provided.
 The national fixed line operator is Telkom.

 Mobile There are six licensed cellular service providers: Vodacom, MTN, Cell C, Telkom, Rain, and Liquid Technologies.
 Vodacom, MTN, Cell C, and Telkom offer voice and data solutions to subscribers, while Rain focuses its business on data solutions and Liquid Technologies provides specialized mobile applications to enterprise clients.
 In up-market hotels and shopping centers, wi-fi is commonplace.

 South Africa boasts one of the most modern and extensive transport infrastructures on the African continent in terms of road, airports, and seaports.
 U.S. government personnel are not allowed to use the Metrorail commuter rail service because of safety and crime concerns.